-However you see your Sundays, here are a handful of ideas that will help you pass the time and not break the bank.
+However, you see your Sundays, here are a few ideas to help you enjoy the day and not break the bank.

 One of the best free things you can do is watch the sunrise.

-It’s a beautiful sight and it’s a great way to start the day.
+It’s a beautiful sight and a great way to start the day.